Image

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Effingham, IL

-- Call a violent crimes lawyer in Effingham, IL right away to protect your rights and guide your next steps.
+5. Call a violent crimes lawyer in Effingham, IL immediately so they can protect your rights and direct your next moves.

 Small choices early on can have big legal consequences.
 When in doubt, pause and call counsel.